-Sister site Digital World Tokyo has the full story:
+Sister site Digital World Tokyo has

 Samsung is already working on a drive that handles both Blu-ray Disc and HD DVD, said Kim Du-Hyon, an assistant manager in Samsung’s home-platform product planning division, in a briefing with reporters at the company’s headquarters in Suwon, South Korea.

 “We don’t have a plan to make an HD DVD-only player but are considering a universal player,” he said.
 “We are preparing HD DVD [support] now and if we launch a universal player it will be the end of this year or early next year.”